ScienceBasedTargets/SBTi-finance-tool/docs/DataRequirements.rst

 requires several types of data.

 -  Portfolio data: information on a security level about your investments such as name, identifiers, and investment values.
+This is required for Portfolio Coverage as well.

 -  Data about the investee companies